Is Cheese Good or Bad for You? Truth That Every Cheese Lover Needs to Know

 Q10.
 Is cheese good for bone health?

 A: Absolutely.
-Cheese provides calcium, phosphorus, and protein, the essential trio for strong bones.
+Cheese provides calcium, phosphorus, and protein, which together support bone strength and long-term structural health.

 Q11.
 What cheese is best for a charcuterie platter?